tsengapola/ground_pointcloud_editor/README.md

 # ground_pointcloud_editor
 This is a point cloud editor can be used to delete/patch/save point cloud for traversibility map.

+Rviz is used to edit the point cloud, no extra gui is required!

 This application comprises two parts:
 1. Customized rviz tools which procide the editing functions.
 2. The node which comprises edited data structures and algorithm.